 Split System HVAC: a heating and cooling system that consists of an indoor unit, an outdoor unit and a thermostat.
 This type of system is commonly found in homes that don’t have enough space for air ducts.

-Whether it’s a new furnace, a new boiler, radiator installation, a repair or a tune-up the expert heating technicians at Uptown are ready to answer your call!
+Whether it’s a new furnace, a new boiler, radiator installation, a repair or a tune-up the expert heating technicians at Hero Plumbing, Heating & Cooling are ready to answer your call!
 We’ve been serving the Twin Cities for over 100 years so you know you can count on us to keep you out of the cold!
 Call (612) 324-1004 to schedule an appointment and don’t forget to connect with us on Facebook!